zyshi0216/table-tennis-motor-skill-ai/README.md

 ---

----
 ### 📖 Citation

-If you find this work useful in your research, please cite the following paper:
+If you find this work useful in your research or projects, please cite the following paper:

 > Shi, Zhuoyong; Jia, Yetao; Zhang, Kai; Wang, Dong; Jia, Long; Wu, Yong.
 > **Design of a Motor Skill Recognition and Hierarchical Evaluation System for Table Tennis Players.**